-Most children become obese because of a poor diet, lack of physical activity, and other lifestyle issues.
-In rare cases, however, a child’s excess weight may be because of a specific illness.
+Most children who have obesity have a poor diet, a lack of physical activity, and other lifestyle issues.
+In rare cases, however, a child may have obesity because of a specific illness.

 Fetal heart rate monitoring is a procedure used to evaluate the well-being of the fetus by assessing the rate and rhythm of the fetal heartbeat.
 The fetal heart rate may change as the fetus responds to conditions in the uterus.
 An abnormal fetal heart rate or pattern may indicate that the fetus is not getting enough oxygen.